 Why is this a factor?

 What’s faster and more efficient, building something from scratch or starting with a template?
 The answer is obvious: The template.
-If the website you are creating can be built using a modular builder such as Sprocket Rocket, using pre-made configuration elements to construct your website, then great news!
+If the website you create can be made using a modular builder such as Sprocket Rocket, using pre-made configuration elements to construct your website, then great news!
 You’ll be able to develop the site more quickly, and you won’t need a ton of technical knowledge to build or maintain it.
-If you need something more custom, you’re looking at both a higher price tag and a longer timeline.
+If you need something more custom, you’re looking at a higher price tag and a longer timeline.

 How does this affect pricing?

-Custom coding would require a designer or team with a more specialized skill set.
-Also, as mentioned above, coding something from scratch will take a lot longer than building something using existing elements and templates.
+Custom coding requires a more specialized skill set.
+Coding a page from scratch will take much longer than building something using existing elements and templates.
 More time + more technical skills = more cost.

 What is the takeaway?

-A site that requires custom coding will be pricier than a site that can be constructed using a modular builder like Sprocket Rocket.
+A site that requires custom coding will be pricier than one that can be constructed using a modular builder like Sprocket Rocket.